Posts

 Image

 Considering the Chenango Canal was abandoned in 1876, many of the locks are in a remarkably good state of preservation.
 This is Lock 99 near Greene, owned by the Chenango County Land Trust.
 Chenango American January 9, 1879 [This is an excerpt from a longer account that includes theoretical statistics if the “southern extension” of the canal had been completed to Athens, Pa. to connect with the North Branch Canal extending to the anthracite coal fields of Pennsylvania].
 A pamphlet is in circulation in this county, written by H.C.
 Rogers, of Utica, giving forcible reasons why the people of this valley cannot allow the Chenango Canal to be closed.
 An earnest effort is to be made during the coming session of the Legislature to secure appropriations for its re-opening.
 We take the following extract from the pamphlet, which will interest most of our readers.
-“The last sad years of the Chenango Canal in its management, or rather mis-management and neglect,
+“The last sad years of the Chenango Canal in its management, or rather mis-management and neglect, by

 Canal Became Street in Binghamton